 The RDEIR/SDEIS and Final EIR/EIS use existing conditions in 2020 to define the CEQA environmental baseline.
 This 2020 environmental baseline reflects a range of historical hydrologic conditions (e.g., watershed runoff); current physical conditions (e.g., dams); current regulatory operating conditions of the CVP and the SWP; the water rights orders and decisions and water quality criteria from the State Water Resources Control Board (State Water Board); current municipal, environmental, and agricultural water uses; current land uses; and relevant current laws, regulations, plans, and policies.
 CEQA requires analysis of the No Project Alternative, which represents existing environmental conditions and what would be reasonably expected to occur in the foreseeable future if the Project was not implemented.
-NEPA has no baseline requirement, but it requires analysis of the NAA.
-"No action" represents a projection of current conditions and reasonably foreseeable actions to the most reasonable future responses or conditions that could occur during the life of the Project without any action alternatives being implemented, including the continuation of preexisting and ongoing plans, programs, and operations.
-This is discussed further in Master Response 2, Alternatives Description and Baseline, and Chapter 3, Environmental Analysis.
+NEPA requires analysis of the No Action Alternative, which, similarly to the CEQA No Project Alternative, is the projection of current and reasonably foreseeable future conditions without the Project, including the continuation of preexisting, ongoing plans, programs, and operations.
+This is discussed further in Master Response 2, Alternatives Description and Baseline, and Chapter 3,

+Environmental Analysis.
 The terms NAA and No Action Alternative are used throughout Master Response 5, as well as Chapter 11, Aquatic Biological Resources, and associated aquatic resources appendices in the presentation of modeled results and represents no material difference from the No Project Alternative.

 Several commenters suggested that, if under the NAA a special-status species population was declining, it is by definition not self-sustaining, and any adverse effect on its habitat or individuals should result in a significance finding pursuant to CEQA Guidelines section 15065(a)(1).
 That is not correct.
 CEQA Guidelines section 15065(a)(1) provides guidance to agencies in deciding whether an action they have under consideration would require the preparation of an EIR.
 Once a decision is made to proceed with an EIR/EIS, the NAA provides a basis for a comparative analysis of relative change to the environment with or without the project to disclose the impacts of the Project.
 Under the NAA, special-status species populations may be declining.
 However, this trend is an existing baseline condition, and it is not a criterion to define a significant impact on a species.
 The impact analysis is required to describe, either qualitatively or quantitatively, the effect of the Project compared to the NAA (see discussion above regarding thresholds and criteria).
-A special-status species population may be declining under the NAA; however, as long as the Project is not identified as qualitatively or quantitatively worsening conditions from that of the baseline conditions for the population of a special-status species in the NAA, the analysis may reasonably conclude impacts may be less than significant or not substantially adverse.
+A special-status species population may be declining under the NAA; however, as long as the Project is not identified as qualitatively or quantitatively worsening conditions from that of the baseline conditions for the population of a special-status species, the analysis may reasonably conclude impacts may be less than significant or not substantially adverse.